Maniac Magee (film): Plot

 Meanwhile, Piper and Russell go upstairs and try to fire bean cans at them from a window ledge.
 Piper slips from the window and falls.
 Mars Bar runs back and catches him.
 Russell runs off, knocking over the barrier of stone he and Piper were standing behind which falls towards the boys.
 Piper makes a run for it and Big John runs up and rescues Mars Bar by pushing him out of the way.
 Big John thanks him for saving Piper as well as Mr. McNab who gives him a salute.
 With everyone now getting along, Jeffrey declares that they blow up the rest of the statue.
 Mr. McNab does this in honor of Mars Bar saving Piper.
 Afterward, a spark then magically appears on the line of Hector Street separating the West and East Ends and erases it entirely, officially ending the segregation between them.
 Everyone comes together and celebrates.
 Jeffrey attempts to leave town, but Amanda declares he's coming back to her house and staying there for good.

-The movie circles back to the present with the narrator telling the story to the kids she saw playing jump rope.
-She's revealed to be an older Amanda who has married Jeffrey and had two kids.
+The movie circles back to the present with Amanda telling the story to the kids she saw playing jump rope.
+She has since married Jeffrey and had two kids.
 One of the kids she tells the story to is their daughter.
 The final scene shows an older Jeffrey throwing the ball to Jeffrey Jr., and he swings the ball with it smoking in the air, similar to what happened when Big John pitched the ball to Jeffrey several years before.